ProjectLibertyLabs/gateway/docs/src/GettingStarted/QuickStart.md

 ### What happened in the background?

-All the different services needed were started in Docker (Docker Desktop Screenshot):
+All the different services needed were started in Docker.
+Gateway Services consists of **7 microservices** working together:

+- **Account API & Worker**: User account management and authentication with SIWF v2
+- **Content Publishing API & Worker**: Content creation and publishing to blockchain
+- **Graph API & Worker**: Social graph and relationship management
+- **Content Watcher**: Monitors blockchain for content changes and updates

+Each service has dedicated API and worker components for better scalability and performance.

 ![Docker Desktop Screenshot](./DockerDesktop.png)

 ## **Step 5: Shutdown**